rajann44/qa-webapp/README.md

 ### The solution

 Your solution should contain:
+* brief description of the approach and tools used
-* description of the test script, what use cases were tested, etc.
+* description of the test script, what use cases were covered, etc.
 * the automated test itself

 We leave the selection of tools and frameworks to you, as long as they are generally available and we will be able to run the tests.
 We would prefere if the tests were dockerized and a shell script would be provided to execute them.